Revocation

-EBs requesting voluntary revocation will be assessed for compliance with the Regulations and may be subject to a Compliance Inspection to confirm that all regulatory requirements have been fulfilled.
-Once all due diligence checks have been completed satisfactorily, the Compliance Manager will submit the EB's voluntary revocation request to the ENTRUST Board for their approval.
+However, EBs that request voluntary de-registration must still comply with the Regulations.
+To this end, they may be subject to a Compliance Inspection to ensure that all regulatory requirements have been met.
+Once these evaluations are satisfactorily completed, the Compliance Manager will forward the EB's application for voluntary departure to the Entrust Board for approval.

-If an EB is forcibly revoked from the scheme, the organisation can no longer receive or spend LCF money and all Directors and Trustees involved in the running of the EB will be disqualified from involvement in the management of any other EB both now and in the future.
-In addition, HMRC has the power to reclaim tax credits from the LOs where qualifying contributions paid to EBs have not been spent compliantly.
+A forcibly revoked EB cannot receive or spend LCF funds.
+All Directors and Trustees of the EB are banned from managing any other EB, now or in the future.
+HMRC also has the authority to reclaim tax credits from Landfill Operators (LOs) if the funds given to EBs are not spent properly.

-We maintain a list of all organisations voluntary and forcibly revoked from the scheme.
-We recommend that potential funders (EBs and LOs) refer to these lists before making any donations to organisations.
-Details of all forcibly revoked EBs and the voluntary revocations approved at the last Entrust Board meeting are available as related documents at the bottom right hand side of this page.
-You can use our EB Search function to check if an organisation is enrolled in the scheme.
-If you are unsure of the status of an organisation you wish to fund, please contact us on 01926 488 300.
+We keep a list of all EBs that have been revoked, voluntarily or forcibly.
+We advise potential donors (EBs and LOs) to consult these lists before making donations.
+Information about forcibly revoked EBs and voluntary de-registrations approved at the last Entrust Board meeting can be found at the bottom right of this page.
+Use our EB Search function to check if an organisation is enrolled in the scheme.
+If you have doubts about an organisation's status you wish to fund, contact us at 01926 488 300.

 Environmental Bodies